o3de/o3de.org/content/docs/contributing/to-docs/templates/component-reference-doc.md

 **Examples**:

-* [PhysX Collider component](/docs/user-guide/components/reference/physx/collider#collider-component-mode): Contains sections on editing colliders in the viewport and using colliders as triggers.
+* [PhysX Primitive Collider component](/docs/user-guide/components/reference/physx/collider#collider-component-mode): Contains sections on editing colliders in the viewport and using colliders as triggers.

 * [PhysX Shape Collider component](/docs/user-guide/components/reference/physx/shape-collider#complex-polygon-prism-shapes): Contains a section that explains intricacies when working with complex polygon prism shapes.